SystemsApproach/private5g/cloud.rst

    <https://kubernetes.io/docs/tutorials/kubernetes-basics/>`__.

 Helm is a configuration manager that runs on top of Kubernetes.
-It issues calls against the Kubernetes API according to an operator-provided specification, known as a *Helm Chart*.
+It issues calls against the Kubernetes API according to a developer-provided specification, known as a *Helm Chart*.
 It is now common practice for cloud applications built from a set of microservices to publish a Helm chart that defines how the application is to be deployed on a Kubernetes cluster.
 See